Dynamical Tropicalisation: Preliminaries of the Theory of Currents

 Note that for an analytic cycle $Z$, we have $f^*[Z]= [f^{-1}(Z)]$.
 2mm The set of seminorms

-for all $\varphi \in \cD^{p,q}(X)$, defines a topology on $\cD'_{p,q}(X).$ With respect to this \emph{weak topology}, the operations
+for all $\varphi \in \sD^{p,q}(X)$, defines a topology on $\sD'_{p,q}(X).$ With respect to this \emph{weak topology}, the operations

 are \emph{weakly continuous}.
 See \cite[Section I.2.C.3]{DemaillyBook1}.
-2mm We finally recall that the wedge product or intersection of positive closed currents cannot be generally defined, as we cannot always multiply measures.
-When the wedge product is well-defined, we say it is \emph{admissible.} The prevalent theories are due to Bedford--Taylor \cite{Bedford--Taylor} and Demailly \cite{DemaillyRegularization} in codimension one, and to Dinh--Sibony \cites{Dinh-Sibony:superpot, Dinh-Sibony-Density} in higher codimensions; see also \cite{Dinh-Nguyen-Vu} and \cite{Yger-et-al}.
+2mm We finally recall that the wedge product or intersection of two positive closed currents is not always admissible, as we cannot always multiply measures.
+The leading theories are due to Bedford--Taylor \cite{Bedford--Taylor} and Demailly \cite{DemaillyRegularization} in codimension one, which we will use in Section \ref{sec:trop-toric}.
+In higher dimensions, the theory has been developed in \cites{Dinh-Sibony:superpot, Dinh-Sibony-Density}, \cite{Dinh-Nguyen-Vu} and \cite{Yger-et-al}.

-\section{Tropical algebra and tropical cycles}
+\section{Tropical Algebra and Tropical Cycles}

 Tropical geometry can be viewed as a geometry over \emph{max-plus} or \emph{min-plus} algebra.
 In this article, we choose $(\mathbb{T}, \otimes, \oplus),$ where $\T = \R\cup \{-\infty \},$ and $\otimes$ and $\oplus$ are the usual sum and maximum, respectively.
 These operations can be obtained from the following multiplication and addition through the \emph{Maslov dequantisation}: for $x,y \in \R$, let $x \otimes_h y := x +y$ and $x \oplus_h y := h \ln (\exp (x/h)+ \exp(y/h)),$ as $h\to 0.$ See \cite{Litvinov} for a survey of the topic touching on questions in thermodynamics, classical and quantum physics, and probability.
-See also \cites{Mikh-pants, Mikh-trop-enum} and surveys \cites{Viro-Hilbert, Itenberg-Mikhalkin} on how Maslov dequantisation and degeneration of amoebas have played a fundamental role in application of tropical geometry to enumerative problems in algebraic geometry.
+See also \cites{Mikh-pants, Mikh-trop-enum} and surveys \cites{Viro-Hilbert, Itenberg-Mikhalkin} on how Maslov dequantisation and degeneration of amoebas have played a fundamental role in the application of tropical geometry to enumerative problems in algebraic geometry.
 2mm In comparison to Maslov dequantisation, for $z, w \in \C^*,$ we can consider $\log|zw|= \log|z|+\log|w|,$ and apply $\frac{1}{m} \Phi^*_m$ to $\log|z + w|$ to obtain:

 in the sense of \emph{distributions} or bidegree $(0,0)$ currents.
 We use this observation to derive a dynamical version of Kapranov's theorem in Subsection~\ref{sec:Kapranov}.
-In these notes we follow \cite{Maclagan-Sturmfels} as our main reference of tropical geometry, and refer the reader to \cites{Gian-Gian, Maclagan--Rincon, Maclagan--Rincon-scheme} for the recent scheme-theoretic development of tropical algebraic geometry.
+In these notes, we follow \cite{Maclagan-Sturmfels} as our main reference of tropical geometry and refer the reader to \cites{Gian-Gian, Maclagan--Rincon, Maclagan--Rincon-scheme, Lorscheid} for recent scheme-theoretic development of tropical algebraic geometry.

-\subsection{Tropical cycles}
+\subsection{Tropical Cycles}

 Recall that a linear subspace $H\subseteq \R^n$ is called \emph{rational} if it is spanned by a subset of $\Z^n.$ A \emph{rational polyhedron} in $\R^n$ is an intersection of finitely many rational half-spaces which are defined by